Skip to main content

 • “Worst of all, the driving mechanics are pitiful and arcade-like.”

-Overall, the game's optimization has received mixed reviews, with some players praising the graphics and performance while others criticize significant performance issues, particularly during races with full rosters.
-Despite the engaging car customization and tuning mechanics, many users report that the game struggles to maintain stable frame rates, even on capable hardware, leading to a frustrating experience.
-While improvements are anticipated, current optimization flaws detract from the overall enjoyment of the game.
+Overall, the game's optimization has received mixed reviews, with some players praising its graphics and performance while others criticize significant performance issues, particularly during races with full rosters that lead to frame rate drops.
+Despite the engaging car customization and tuning mechanics, many users report that the game's optimization is poor, resulting in lower-than-expected frame rates even on capable hardware.
+While improvements are anticipated in future updates, the current state leaves much to be desired.

 • “I am really amazed by the performance of such a simple yet interesting concept.”